Modeling sequences and temporal networks with dynamic community structures: Results

-Although this Bayesian approach addresses satisfactorily the overfitting problem, it misses opportunities of detecting structures in data.
-As we show below, it is possible to extend this model in such a way as to make a direct connection to the problem of finding communities in networks, yielding a stronger explanatory power when modeling sequences, and serving as a basis for a model where the sequence itself represents a temporal network.
+Although this Bayesian approach satisfactorily addresses the overfitting problem, it misses opportunities of detecting large-scale structures in data.
+As we show below, it is possible to extend this model in such a way as to make a direct connection to the problem of finding communities in networks, yielding a stronger explanatory power when modelling sequences, and serving as a basis for a model where the sequence itself represents a temporal network.